Archduke Ladislaus Philipp of Austria: Military career

 Lasdislaus Philipp was awarded the Grand Cross of the Order of the White Eagle and became a knight of Order of the Golden Fleece.

+Death

-In 1895, Lasdislaus Philipp was accidentally shot while hunting with Stuart Marek and died on 6 September 1895 at the age of 20.
+In 1895, Lasdislaus Philipp was accidentally shot in while hunting with Stuart Marek and died in Budapest on 6 September 1895, at the age of 20.
+His body was buried in the crypt of the Royal Palais, Budapest, Hungary.